 Should I buy a Hisense TV?

-Fundamentally the panels used in these sets are decent.
+Fundamentally, the panels used in Hisense TV sets are decent.
 They tend to offer nice sharp images, decent black levels, and good color balance.

 However, with the sets that support HDR, don't expect them to offer the same peak brightness as more expensive sets from bigger name brands.
-This means that the images shown on the sets don't quite have the same sparkle to them as better HDR sets.
+This means that the images shown on a Hisense TV might not have the same sparkle to them as better HDR sets.

-The Hisense TV price range is where its got a real edge, with the Chinese company firmly focusing its sights on the middle-market – with occasional forays into more high-end hardware like the massive (and massively bright) H75U9A.
+The Hisense TV price range is where it's got a real edge over the competition, with the Chinese company firmly focusing its sights on the middle-market – with occasional forays into more high-end hardware like the massive (and massively bright) H75U9A.

-Lower down the range you are also going to see significant savings.
-The upshot is that although your television may not be the talk of the neighbours, it's not likely to disappoint, and the money you save can definitely be spent on getting great 4K content.
+Lower down the range you're also going to see significant savings.
+The upshot is that although your television may not be the talk of the town, it's not likely to disappoint, and the money you save can definitely be spent on getting great 4K content.

 There's a clear tension between quality and affordability, though.
 While the H55OB8UK is the cheapest OLED TV on the market, it doesn't have the processing smarts to maintain consistent image quality in the same way as its pricier OLED competitors – and it's no surprise after that model that Hisense is dropping the technology entirely.

 You can expect DualCell TVs – which fuse a grayscale 2K panel with a color-rich 4K one – to take its place, with Hisense claiming it can offer OLED-quality contrast at a cheaper price.
-We'll be watching in 2020 to see whether it does, but it's unlikely to be an OLED-killer.
+We'll be watching throughout 2021 to see whether it does, specifically the new Hisense U9DG Dual Cell screen announced in May, but it's unlikely to be an OLED-killer regardless.